Community Service

 LOMA PRIETA VOLUNTEER FIRE AND RESCUE

-Please join us on the first Sunday in June at 11:00 am for our annual BBQ fundraiser at the Gazebo in the park across the street from the school.
+Please join them on the first Sunday in June at 11:00 am for their annual BBQ fundraiser at the Gazebo in the park across the street from the school.
 A mountain tradition, the firefighters BBQ raises the much needed operating funds for Loma Prieta Volunteer Fire and Rescue.
-We have an action packed day planned for all that attend.
+They have an action packed day planned for all who attend.

 www.lomaprietafire.blogspot.com